ETHZ-INS/stressTRAPreanalysis/README.md

 * [Marrocco J. et al. 2019](https://doi.org/10.3389/fnbeh.2019.00157);
 Early Life Stress Restricts Translational Reactivity in CA3 Neurons Associated With Altered Stress Responses in Adulthood; Front.
 Behav.
 Neurosci.

-We show that a number of the analyses and claims made in these publications are not supported by the data and not reproducible across the two datasets.
-The use of appropriate statistical methods to uncover interactions fails to demonstrate significant sexually dimorphic or early-life-dependent responses to stress, highlighting the fact that these studies were seriously underpowered to address such questions.
+We show that a number of the analyses and claims made in these publications are well not supported by the data and not reproducible across the two datasets.
+The use of appropriate statistical methods to uncover interactions fails to demonstrate significant sexually dimorphic or early-life-dependent responses to stress, highlighting the fact that these studies were underpowered to address such questions.

 ***